 When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.

-See our Child Protection and Safeguarding Policy for more information on our use of photographs and videos.
+See our Child protection and Safeguarding policy and Photograph Consent form for more information on our use of photographs and videos.